jollyblondgiant/StrEats/README.md

   - npm install

 to start:
-lein run -- starts the server on port 3000 (or whatever you configure in local config.edn)
+shadow-cljs watch app
 in a new terminal:

-shadow-cljs watch app -- starts the client on port 9500
+lein dev  -- starts the server on port 3000 (or whatever you configure in local config.edn)

-DEVELOPMENT:
-first terminal: lein repl
-new terminal: lein figwheel

 TODO:
 serve index.html via hiccup delivered by server